 United Methodist Connection

-Eastern Mennonite Seminary shares a special relationship with the United Methodist Church (UMC) in theological education, having been approved by the church’s University Senate for the training of candidates for ordination.
+Eastern Mennonite Seminary shares a special relationship with The United Methodist Church (UMC) in theological education, having been approved by the church’s University Senate for the training of candidates for ordination and in 2014 received the good news of renewed quadrennial approval.
 A significant number of United Methodist students are enrolled at EMS and will seek to be ordained.

-Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses will be provided to EMS students, possibly occasionally on the Wesley campus but often on the EMS campus or online.
-Wesley also provides a part-time United Methodist advisor, currently Dr. Steve Rettenmayer.
+Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses are provided to EMS students, sometimes on the Wesley campus and often on the EMS campus or online.
+Wesley also provides a part-time United Methodist advisor.
 The United Methodist advisor and EMS deans provide liaison to Wesley, the Virginia Conference Board of Ordained Ministry and the Office of Ministerial Services as follows: